 In Wisconsin, “OWI” is the term used for operating while intoxicated.
 Many people still say DUI, but OWI is what you will see in court.
 These cases can move fast, and the consequences can start before you are convicted.

 An OWI charge often starts with a traffic stop, an accident, or a complaint call.
-From there, police may rely on field tests, observations, and chemical testing like breath or blood.
+From there, police may rely on field tests, observations, and chemical testing, such as breath or blood.

 Common Situations That Lead To OWI Charges